Classroom Block for 600 students at Woolwich Poly Secondary – Video

 In the biggest The Learning Escape project to date, Woolwich Polytechnic Secondary School has developed a two-storey eco-building to accommodate their growing intake of students.
 They tell us how the building has inspired a connection with nature and has given their school a brand new look, even on a tight budget.
 Shown in this video is the first of 3 phases of construction, now complete, which provides space for over 600 pupils.

-Why did you want to develop an outdoor learning space?
+Why did you want to develop a new learning space?

 We needed to create more space at Woolwich Polytechnic for our new post-16 provision.
 We had to find a way to develop more learning space, quite rapidly, for the growing intake and to accommodate our art department that has received ‘outstanding’ status.
 We wanted to find a way to create an outdoor building that was flexible, sustainable and different.
 We didn’t want to build something bland or temporary; we wanted it to be innovative and unique to our school.

-What made The Learning Escape stand out from other providers?
+What made TG Escapes stand out from other providers?

 The current financial climate is an issue for many schools and we had been saving from our school budget over the last two years.
 We were working on a very tight budget, but The Learning Escape was able to offer us a building that was bespoke, fully met our requirements and, most importantly, was cost- effective.
 They helped us create an separate learning space that is far from ordinary.
 The Learning Escape is passionate about designing eco-buildings that benefit schools, pupils, staff and the environment.